charleskelsey/COE538/README.md

 <br />

 **Lab 5:** Robot Roaming Program \
-&emsp; The objective of this programming exercise is to design, install and test a program to guide the eebot robot in a simple roaming pattern. \
+The objective of this programming exercise is to design, install and test a program to guide the eebot robot in a simple roaming pattern. \ \
-&emsp; Robot roaming behavior can be obtained with a very simple set of rules.
+Robot roaming behavior can be obtained with a very simple set of rules.
 Initially, the robot drives in a straight line.
-If it doesn’t encounter any obstacles, after a certain interval it stops, executes a turn, and then runs again in a straight line. \
+If it doesn’t encounter any obstacles, after a certain interval it stops, executes a turn, and then runs again in a straight line. \ \
-&emsp; If the robot encounters an obstacle, it executes a back-and-turn manoeuvre.
+If the robot encounters an obstacle, it executes a back-and-turn manoeuvre.
 It drives straight backward for a fixed interval and then briefly disables one motor to cause the vehicle heading to change.
-Then it resumes driving straight forward again. \
+Then it resumes driving straight forward again. \ \
-&emsp; This behavior must be translated into a working control program.
+This behavior must be translated into a working control program.